 Cons

-There are also checks you want to go through after you begin investing and repeat them occasionally for good measure:
+There are also checks you want to go through after you begin investing, and repeat them occasionally for good measure:

-- Stay wary of fraud: No field or industry is fraud-free, but investors tend to fall victim to more scammers than your average branch of commerce.
+• Stay wary of fraud: No field or industry is fraud-free, but investors tend to fall victim to more scammers than your average branch of commerce.
 No matter how much security improves, scammers get more creative, and their efforts are far more complicated and evasive.
 New forgeries are difficult to notice, documents get made to be more ‘authentic’, and con men perfect their sweet talk, especially towards novice investors.
-Trust your hunch when it comes down to this, as if it sounds too good to be true, it most likely is.
+Trust your hunch when it comes down to this.
+If it sounds too good to be true, it most likely is.
 Always check who you are dealing with.
 For example, always go to the register of the Financial Conduct Authority (FCA) for the company you want to put your money in.
 You can never be too safe when you invest.

 Conclusion